ArnauNeches/personal-page/README.md

 Lastly, I reorganized the folder structure of the project.

-**Date:** 29/12/2025
+**Date:** 29-30-31/12/2025

 ## Version 1:

-New version, added CSS.
-I wanted to do the CSS once in my life so that I never use it again (I will eventually use it again).
+New version, added the whole CSS.
+I wanted to do CSS once in my life so that I never use it again (I will eventually use it again).
+I only knew the basics about CSS before.
+Now, after +500 lines of CSS I can confidently say that I know some CSS (Stay always humble) learning about grid and flexbox was kind of interesting.
+Now I think that I won't adopt Tailwind after this (There is no point on changing the whole html).